fluendo/fluster/README.md

    files.
 You can change the number of parallel processes used with `-j`.
 It defaults to 2x number of logical cores.

-2. (Optional) Build the reference decoders for H.264/AVC and H.265/HEVC running `make decoders`.
+2. (Optional) Build the reference decoders for AAC, H.264/AVC, H.265/HEVC, H.266/VVC running `make all_reference_decoders`.
 It assumes you have CMake and a native compiler such as gcc or clang installed so that they can be built.
 The resulting binaries will be moved to a new `decoders` directory in the root.

 3. List the test suites, the decoders and which of them can run using `./fluster.py list -c`.